erhanersoz/JavaScript30/09 - Dev Tools Domination/README.md

 ```js
 console.dir(p);
 ```
-The Console method dir() displays an interactive list of the properties of the specified JavaScript object.
+The `console.dir()` method displays an interactive list of the properties of the specified JavaScript object.

 ```js
 dogs.forEach(dog => {